mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     interface Connection {
       /**
-       *  An id number associated with the connection */
+       *  An id number associated with the Connection */
       id: number;

       /**
-       *  The address of the pool that owns this connection */
+       *  The address of the pool that owns this Connection */
       address: string;

       /**
        *  An integer representing the “generation” of the pool
-       *  when this connection was created
+       *  when this Connection was created
        */
       generation: number;